Glebe Island: Multi-User Facility

 Glebe Island is uniquely placed to provide a low cost, low impact sustainable entry point for these materials needed in the CBD and Bays Precinct.

 The import of dry bulk materials by sea brings significant environmental and social benefits by minimising congestion, air pollution and road maintenance costs arising from truck movements on roads.

-Port Authority of NSW is seeking community feedback on a Review of Environmental Factors (REF) for a proposed multi-user facility at Glebe Island.
+Port Authority of NSW has sought community feedback on a Review of Environmental Factors (REF) for a proposed multi-user facility at Glebe Island.